blogcm/blogcm.github.io/_posts/2014-3-3-Router-pi.md

 ---
 layout: post
-title: Making a router using rpi
+title: Making an internet router using RPI
 ---
 # Setting up a Raspberry Pi as an access point in a standalone network (NAT)